B3rn475/www.bernaschina.com/source/_posts/cloud9-on-raspberry-pi.md

 ---
 During the last period I've learned a lot about boards that can be used in Embedded Projects ([Arduino][url-arduino-website], [Raspberry Pi][url-raspberry-pi-website], [BeagleBone Black][url-beagleboard-website] ...).
 The last one has an interesting feature that has caught my attention.
-The possiblity to install a web ide that can be accessed from other devices.
+The possibility to install a web ide that can be accessed from other devices.

 ## The question